ruph/emacs.d/README.md

 My emacs v24.5 settings, including:

 * project management with eproject & projectile
-* python multi-version with pyenv, debugging with ipdb and flycheck
+* python with pyenv multi-version, debugging with ipdb and flycheck for syntax
-* php, html, css with web-mode, css-mode
+* php, html, css support with all relevant modes (web-mode helps a lot)
 * javascript and jsx through js2-mode, eslint and ternjs
 * clojure & clojurescript with paredit
 * autocomplete, snippets, tags, suggestions